JDBurchHuzzah/jdburchhuzzah.github.io/about.md

 <p>In 2024, I will be returning to Trail to Eagle as an Assistant Scoutmaster for Blue Troop.
 Rather than becoming a merit badge counsler, I will be joining the Med Staff!
 I will be training with Rod Beckwith and Gordy throughout the year so that I can learn the necessary first aid and lifesaving skills necessary.</p><br>

 <h2>Podcasts & Apple</h2>
 <p>I listen to many podcasts by <a href="https://relay.fm">Relay FM</a>.
-I am also very active in the Relay FM Members discord, where I have met many friends.</p>
+I am also very active in the Relay FM Members discord, where I have met many friends over the past few years.
+Through the many tech podcasts I listen to, I have learned quite a bit about Apple and enjoy their products and business.